Slightly Obsessed #246: There Is Hope

 The year of 2020 is only half over, and it’s already been one for the books.
 Nationally, internationally, and personally, it’s been a year of unprecedented challenges.

-I broke my back just three days after the new year dawned, the same month that news of a virulent new coronavirus was hitting China.
+I broke my back just three days after the new year dawned, the same month news stories revealed a virulent new coronavirus in China.
 Soon, that news became more real as a pandemic rapidly swept across the nations.
 For our household, COVID-19 meant drastic measures to protect our high-risk family members and a constant search for the necessary medical supplies.

 Since May, protests, riots, and looting have shaken the core of our country.
 Our daughter and her family faced the threat of imminent danger and saw devastating property damage in their neighborhood in Minneapolis.
 They had to evacuate during the worst of it and returned to the sobering sight of a burned-out city.
 For them, this was more than a national debate.
 This is their home and their friends.
 The emotional toil has been enormous.